PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 14:56:29
+Last updated: 2024-04-08 14:57:02
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson